Gaius Julius Archelaus Antiochus Epiphanes: Biography

 Epiphanes was the first-born son and child to King Antiochus IV of Commagene and Queen Iotapa of Commagene.
 His parents were full-blooded siblings.
 His parents were Roman Client Monarchs of Commagene who lived under the Roman Empire in the 1st century.
 His younger siblings were prince Callinicus and princess Iotapa.

 He was of Armenian, Greek and Median descent.
 Through his ancestor from Commagene, Queen Laodice VII Thea, who was the mother of King Antiochus I Theos of Commagene, he was a direct descendant of the Greek Syrian Kingdom, the Seleucid Empire.
 He was most probably born in Samosata, the capital of the Kingdom of Commagene, or in Rome.
 However, he was raised and educated between Rome and Samosata.
 His mother died around 52 and his father raised him.
 Epiphanes was named in honor of his father, his ancestors and the late Roman Client King Archelaus of Cilicia.

 Antiochus IV was an ally to the Roman Emperors and various members of the Herodian Dynasty.
 Epiphanes was betrothed in 43/44 to the princess Drusilla, who was a daughter of Judean King Agrippa I. Agrippa thought that Epiphanes would embrace Judaism and Jewish customs.
 However, Epiphanes never married Drusilla because he refused to adopt the customs and religion of the Jews.
 The marriage between Epiphanes and Drusilla had not been contracted on the death of Agrippa I.

 In 64, Epiphanes had married an Egyptian Greek woman from Alexandria called Claudia Capitolina.
 Capitolina came from a distinguished family.
-She was the only child of Tiberius Claudius Balbilus by his unnamed wife.
+She was the only child of Tiberius Claudius Balbilus by his wife, whose name is unknown.
 Balbilus was an Egyptian Greek who was one of the highest magistrates of Equestrian rank in Rome.
 Balbilus was an astrologer, a learned scholar who was later prefect of Egypt.
 Capitolina was distantly related to Epiphanes.
 Capitolina's paternal grandmother princess Aka II of Commagene was a direct descendant of King Antiochus I Theos of Commagene, as she was a great-granddaughter of Antiochus I Theos.

 Capitolina is not mentioned by Roman sources, however she has been identified as the wife of Epiphanes and mother of Epiphanes’ children, through surviving honorific inscriptions and poetry dedicated to her.
 After Epiphanes married Capitolina, they settled and lived in the court of Antiochus IV.
 In 65 Capitolina bore Epiphanes their first son and child, Gaius Julius Antiochus Epiphanes Philopappos in Samosata.

 In 70 Epiphanes was sent by his father with troops to command and assist the prince Titus to end the siege in Jerusalem.
 During this war, Epiphanes had met the Roman Jewish historian Josephus.
 The Roman Emperor Vespasian had stated then that the Kingdom of Commagene was one of the richest of the tributary kings.